 - It tries to comprehend personality in relation to features of the ecological and cultural environment

-- Climatic Conditions, nature of the terrain, availability of food determines economic conditions, lifestyle, social structures, settlement patterns
+- Climatic Conditions, the nature of the terrain, availability of food determine economic conditions, lifestyle, social structures, settlement patterns

 - The cultural approach considers personality as an adaptation of individuals and groups to the demands of their ecology and culture